0xPlaygrounds/rig-wasm-compiler/README.md

 # Rig WASM Compiler

-Rig WASM Compiler is a powerful tool that enables the compilation of Rig applications to WebAssembly (WASM), allowing Rig-based LLM applications to run seamlessly in web browsers.
+Rig WASM Compiler is a tool that enables the compilation of Rig applications to WebAssembly (WASM), allowing Rig-based LLM applications to run seamlessly in web browsers.
 This project bridges the gap between Rig's robust AI capabilities and the web platform, opening up new possibilities for AI-powered web applications.

 ## Features